veysiyildiz/beer-collection/README.md

 Since beer detail pages are server side generated (SSG) pages, building app in local will require `NEXT_PUBLIC_API_BASE_URL=https://beer-collection-sigma.vercel.app/` in .env file.
 See Installation instructions.

 It's important to note that `disabling JavaScript` will prevent the application from transitioning out of the loading state, as `Suspense` relies on JavaScript to detect when the condition is met and render the actual content.
-To observe how the application behaves with JavaScript disabled on your local, you can comment out the Suspense component in the homepage and delete the loading.tsx file in the beer folder.
-Or see this deployment link [Disable JavaScript Link](https://beer-collection-fn92-9flckoc3j-veysiyildizs-projects.vercel.app/).
+To observe how the application behaves with JavaScript disabled on your local, you can comment out the Suspense component in the homepage.

 ## Loading and Filtering States
 I have used `react-loading-skeleton` to show a loading state as a placeholder until the data is ready, and added delay to APIs to see the loading state.
 I also added filter states and search term to searchParams and validation via `zod` as a better practice for user experience.
 A user can share a search/filter result page url or bookmark it to see the same results in somewhere else.